puremourning/vimspector/docs/configuration.md

 the configured response is empty string, the debug adapter default will be used.

-Referring to the above example, the following tells the debug adapter to use the default value for `caught` exceptoins and to break on `uncaught` exception:
+Referring to the above example, the following tells the debug adapter to use the default value for `caught` exceptions and to break on `uncaught` exception:

 ```json
 {